Lessons from Mary Ward and the Women’s Anti-Suffragist Movement

 * * * * *

 It is likely that you have come up with rebuttals to these anti-suffrage arguments as you have been reading along.
 That’s fine—I have a dozen myself.
 The important thing to know is that, whatever enlightened counterarguments you have in mind, they were almost certainly espoused by none of the suffragettes at the time.
-For women who were not terribly political themselves, that was the decisive argument against suffrage: half the women arguing in favour of it seemed to be utterly daft.
+For women who were not terribly political themselves, that was the decisive argument against suffrage: half the women arguing in favor of it seemed to be utterly daft.

 Daftest of all was Charlotte Perkins Gilman, who is now remembered for The Yellow Wallpaper but who was cherished by anti-suffragists for wild quotes like “The home of the future is one in which not one stroke of work shall be done except by professional people who are paid by the hour.”
 Catherine Gasquoine Hartley thought suffrage would lead to free love.
 Sylvia Pankhurst thought it would put an end to war.
 Many otherwise sane suffragists thought it would, at the very least, put an end to political parties.
 Government would become a matter of administration rather than politics, as all good progressives desired.
 And drink would be banned.